-$\frac{1}{2}$ This test is not required for Type II and IV mounts intended to only isolate shock and not vibration (see 6.2.b).
+This test is not required for Type II and IV mounts intended to only isolate shock and not vibration (see 6.2.b).

 4.2.2.3 Mount test suite three.
 Two of the mounts provided for first article inspection shall be subjected to the tests in table VIII in the sequential order indicated.
-Type II mounts constructed entirely of metal components are not required to be tested in accordance with test suite three if they are intended to provide shock and not vibration isolation (see 6.2.b).
-If Type II mounts are constructed entirely of metal components and are intended to provide shock and vibration isolation, then only tests 1 through 4 are required.
-Otherwise, unless indicated in the table, each test is to be conducted on both mounts.
+Unless otherwise indicated in the table, each test is to be conducted on all mount types and both mounts.